 The best thing to do – and what I strongly recommend to any client – is to trust an experienced designer.
-At Blue Monster Creative, we have literally decades of experience.
+At Blue Monster Creative, we have decades worth of design, print, and web industry experience.
 You’re going to get the most thorough quality.
 It’s best not to rush a designer as they’ll either have to take shortcuts and hand over something they’re not happy with OR they’ll spend a few extra hours and feel taken advantage of – working for free.
 If you choose our designers, understand that we want the absolute BEST for your business.
 (Most professional designers do).
 That’s always our goal.

 Trust is huge in any relationship – even business relationships.
 We have many clients that we enjoy working with, and we can see their businesses flourish, and even win branding awards.
-They trust us, and we enjoy helping our clients and their brands kick butt.– Tina Irvine, Blue Monster Creative
+They trust us, and we enjoy helping our clients.

 You’re fine with the time and cost needed to recreate the logo.
 It needs to be done, and you want it done right (that’s why you went to Blue Monster Creative, of course).